PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Evaluation

-In this variant, we disable the oracle enhancement module and directly use the initial patch oracles generated by the LLM without further refinement.
-As shown in Table~\ref{tab:ablation-study}, removing this module reduces oracle adequacy, as evidenced by a decrease in mutation score from \mutationscore to \mutationscorepone.
-Consequently, \patchguru's effectiveness in detecting real-world bugs is negatively affected: the number of warnings drops from \numofwarnings to \numofwarningspone, and true positives decrease from \numoftp to \numoftppone.
+\textbf{\patchguru without Oracle Enhancement.} We first disable the oracle enhancement module and directly use the initial patch oracles generated by the LLM without further refinement.
+As shown in Table~\ref{tab:ablation-study}, removing this module significantly reduces \patchguru's effectiveness in detecting real-world bugs: the number of warnings drops from \numofwarnings to \numofwarningspone, and true positives decrease from \numoftp to \numoftppone.
+Therefore, the oracle adequacy also decreases, with the mutation score dropping from \mutationscore to \mutationscorepone.
 Although precision slightly increases from \precision to \precisionpone, the bug detection is considerably affected.
 These results demonstrate that the enhancement module is essential for improving oracle quality by generalizing patch oracles and generating comprehensive test inputs.